Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Foundational Methods

 The proposed method is based on NPB-DAA, which is an unsupervised phoneme and word discovery method from phonological features, and MLDA, which is an unsupervised object categorization method for multimodal information obtained from objects.
-This section describes an overview of NPB-DAA and MLDA.
+This section provides an overview of two foundational methods as MLDA in Section~\ref{sec:preparation:mlda} and NPB-DAA in Section~\ref{sec:preparation:npbdaa}. {The integrated model and inference in the proposed method are described in Section~\ref{sec:proposed_method}.}